ellennickles/code-your-way-s25/week6/README.md

     concepts, or a hunch that it could be optimized (e.g., addressing "code smells").
   - As you refactor, commit notable changes or milestones.
 Consider:
-    - Reducing redundancy: Convert repeating elements into loops, functions, or classes.
+    - Reducing redundancy • Convert repeating elements into loops, functions, or classes.
-    - Cleaning up unused code: Remove anything unnecessary.
+    - Cleaning up unused code • Remove anything unnecessary.
-    - Improving readability: Rename variables/functions for clarity so others can follow along without needing comments.
+    - Improving readability • Rename variables/functions for clarity so others can follow along without needing comments.
-    - Adding comments: Reinforce your understanding of programming concepts and how your sketch works.
+    - Adding comments • Reinforce your understanding of programming concepts and how your sketch works.
-    - Organizing files: If your project is large, separate code into different files (see Coding Train video above).
+    - Organizing files • If your project is large, separate code into different files (see Coding Train video above).
 - Experiment with Git Branches
   - Create at least one new Git branch to refactor part of your project